kaeluka/kaeluka/README.md

 ### Hi there 👋

-I'm a software engineer, working at GitHub, on [CodeQL](https://codeql.github.com).
+I'm a software engineer, working at GitHub, on CodeQL Autofix.
 CodeQL is a query language for code analysis.
-It's used to find security vulnerabilities in code.
+It's used to find security vulnerabilities and problems in code.
+Autofix fixes those vulnerabilities and problems using AI.

 ### More about me